Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training

 \subsection{Cross-Entropy Loss}

 The cross-entropy loss is perhaps the most popular loss used in training deep learning models for classification tasks.
 This loss function takes the form

-where $\bz(k')$ denotes the $k'$-th entry of $\bz$.
+where $\bz(k')$ denotes the $k'$-th entry of the logit $\bz$.
 Recall that $\by_k$ is the label of the $k$-th class and the feature $\bz$ is set to $\bW \bh_{k,i}$ in the Layer-Peeled Model \eqref{eq: NN simplified model}.
-In contrast to the complex deep neural networks, which are often considered a black-box, the Layer-Peeled Model is much more amenable to analysis.
+In contrast to the complex deep neural networks, which are often considered a black-box, the Layer-Peeled Model is much easier to deal with.
 As an exemplary use case, the following result shows that any minimizer of the Layer-Peeled Model \eqref{eq: NN simplified model} with the cross-entropy loss admits an almost closed-form expression.

 \begin{theorem} In the balanced case, any global minimizer $\bW^\star \equiv \left[ \bw_1^\star, \ldots, \bw_K^\star \right]^\top, \bH^\star \equiv [\bh_{k,i}^\star: 1 \le k \le K, 1 \le i \le n]$ of \eqref{eq: NN simplified model} with the cross-entropy loss obeys